renanklehm/true-sight/README.md

 pip install truesight
 ```

-It is also recommended to use the `statsforecast` package for the statistical forecasters
+We also recommend installing the `statsforecast` package for the statistical forecasters:

 ```
 pip install statsforecast
 ```

-## Usage
+## Usage 🚀

 Import the necessary modules